open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q9_Q11/openstax_C2_Q9_Q11.md

       - The x-axis should be labeled 'Proportion (%)'.
       - The y-axis should be labeled 'Season'.
       - The bars should be appropriately labelled.
-      - The bars should be colored purple.
+      - The bars should be colored red.
-      - The bars should have a orange border.
+      - The bars should have a blue border.
-      - The bars should have a density of 5.
+      - The bars should have a density of 6.
       - The plot should be horizontal.
       description: The students in Ms. Ramirez’s math class have birthdays in each of the four seasons.
 The table below shows the four seasons, the number of